the perfect4 days visiting Mexico City

 Mexico City is the fifth largest city in the world, and has a ton to offer in terms of culture, art, history, food, and arts.
-During our RV trip across Mexico, we spent two weeks in and around Mexico City, exploring and experiencing all we could.
-We share some of the best things to do, see, and eat in our Mexico City travel guide.
-If you’re planning a trip to Mexico City hopefully this Mexico City travel guide will help you plan what activities to do in your time in the city.
+During our RV trip across Mexico, we spent two weeks visiting Mexico City and the surrounding area, exploring and experiencing all we could.
+We share some of the best things to do, see, and eat in this travel guide to Mexico City.
+If you’re planning on visiting Mexico City hopefully this guide will help you plan what activities to do in your time in the city.

 Visit the Templo Mayor in the zocalo

 In Mexico, the Zocalo is the main plaza or square in the center of town.
 Mexico City’s Zocalo is a popular destination because its home to the Templo Mayor, an Aztec Temple that dates back to the 14th century and was only recently discovered in the 1970’s when an electrical company found a monolith underground.
 After the Spanish colonized Mexico, the Templo Mayor was destroyed and the Aztecs were forced to build a church in the same location from the remnants of their sacred temple.

 You can view some of the ruins of this temple at the Museum of the Templo Mayor, which is $70 pesos per person.
 The museum gives great insight into the history of the Aztecs including certain religious and cultural practices, likely rituals that were performed, and has a massive museum with artifacts from this site and other surrounding sites.If you prefer to simply stop and admire the museum there is a platform that overlooks some of the ruins for free, although the museum is well worth the low entrance fee.